Bloggers target organic keywords to get free traffic from search engines

 Below the ‘People also ask’ are more organic search result examples.

-How Do I Find Organic Keywords?
+How To Find Organic Keywords

 I recommend using Google to find organic keywords.
 Organic keywords are search queries people put into Google.
 Once you know what people are searching for, you can write a blog post targeting that query.